knewplay/book-programming-essential/toolset/tools.md

 <figure>
   <img src="./figures/remote.jpg" title="Local and Remote Workflow" style="width: 50%">
-  <figcaption>hanges are pushed to the remote repository from the local one.
+  <figcaption>Changes are pushed to the remote repository from the local one.
 Meanwhile, updates from the remote repository are pulled both into the local repository and the working directory.</figcaption>
 </figure>

 Remember, collaborating with others involves not only sharing your changes but also keeping up with their work.
 Regularly pulling updates from the remote repository ensures you're working with the project's latest version and helps prevent conflicts when merging.

-> Recourse: Read [this article](https://www.javatpoint.com/git-remote) to learn about the Git commands.
+> Recourse: Read [this article](https://www.javatpoint.com/git-remote) to learn about the Git remote-related commands.

-I encourage you to practice your Git command skills with [this Git visualizing tool](http://onlywei.github.io/explain-git-with-d3/#freeplay).
-Note that the staging step is omitted in this tool so that you can commit directly.

 ### Resolving conflicts
 Let's imagine a scenario.
 You're working on the "RoboticsProject" folder on your computer, programming the launch mechanism.
 At the same time, your friend is working on the same file, making some minor tweaks to the code.
 You both finish your parts and try to merge your changes.
 Boom!
 Conflict.
 Why?
 Because you both made edits to the same line of code.